 The Contracting Party shall be required to keep adequate accounting and entitlement records with respect to the Use of Information by it and its Affiliates.
 The Contracting Party undertakes to keep all relevant records required under the Agreement, including but not limited to entitlement records, for a period of 5 (five) calendar years.

 If an Audit reveals that there has been an underpayment of Fees in respect of the period covered by the Audit, then the Contracting Party shall pay such underpayment of Fees to Euronext.
 If the underpayment of Fees is more than 10% (ten percent), then (i) an interest equal to 1% (one percent) per calendar month or any part thereof calculated from the date that the underpaid Fees were due and (ii) the reasonable cost of such Audit (including travel and accommodation costs upon the presentation of a receipt), shall be paid by the Contracting Party All Audit invoices shall be paid within 30 (thirty) days of the date of the invoice.
+This clause also applies to the underpayment of Fees due to breach of clause 7.1.

 Changes